RdoubleA/MLprep/deep_learning.md

 #### GoogLeNet
 It won the ImageNet challenge in 2014.
 Despite using 22 layers, much deeper than AlexNet, GoogLeNet uses significantly fewer parameters than AlexNet (60M to 4M).
 It achieves this with smaller filter sizes but more filters - which reduces parameters but increases non-linearities - 1x1 convolutions, and inception modules.
 Also uses batch normalization and RMSprop.

-**1x1 convolutions**, dubbed "Network in a Network", and hence the "Inception" architecture, are essentially a multilayer perceptron of size equal to the number of filters applied to every element in the input volume.
+**1x1 convolutions**, dubbed "Network in a Network", are essentially a multilayer perceptron of size equal to the number of filters applied to every element in the input volume.
 It is a clever way to stack additional nonlinearities to an input volume without changing the dimensions.
 It can also squash the filter dimension and reduce number computations in subsequent layers.

 The inception module computes convolutions of multiple sizes and a pooling layer for the same input volume, then stacks each of those activations together.
 It simultaneously applies multiple convolutions to the same layer.